-- 156. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time the sewer service application is submitted. - 157.
-The developer shall be required to design and construct all public sewer infrastructure adjacent to the project required to facilitate said sewer service.
-Gravity main size will be 8" minimum diameter as specified by MSWD.
-All design and construction shall be at the developer's expense. - 158.
-MSWD requires a 6" minimum diameter sewer lateral for all commercial projects, no lateral shall serve more than one parcel without prior written MSWD approval. - 159.
-The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District General Manager. - 160.
-The developer/property owner shall complete an application for sewer service with payment of all applicable fees, charges and deposits at the time of application (i.e., multi-family, residential, commercial sewer connection fees per current MSWD fee schedules). - 161.
-MSWD requires submittal of proposed plumbing plans showing all connections to the public sewer system and the size and location of the proposed lateral for the project. - 162.
+136. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time the sewer service application is submitted.

+- 137. MSWD requires a 6" minimum diameter sewer lateral for all commercial projects.
+The project shall connect to the existing 21" diameter sewer main located in Little Morongo Road.
+If a 6" diameter lateral is used then it shall be installed as a hot tap lateral.
+If a larger lateral is required, then it shall be installed as a public sewer terminating at a manhole constructed on the right-of-way line.
+All design and construction shall be at the developer's expense. - 138.
+The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District General Manager. - 139.
+The developer/property owner shall complete an application for sewer service with payment of all applicable fees, charges and deposits at the time of application (i.e., multi-family, residential, commercial sewer connection fees per current MSWD fee schedules). - 140.
+MSWD requires submittal of proposed plumbing plans showing all connections to the public sewer system and the size and location of the proposed lateral for the project. - 141.
 MSWD requires a Report of Waste Discharge for the project.
 MSWD will review the waste water quality and determine if any pretreatment process is required.
 The report shall be prepared by a qualified Licensed Professional Engineer in accordance with requirements currently in use by the California State Water Resources Control Board.